What is an Explainer Video and How It Works?

 TikTok ads give you an option to choose your objective, whether it’s traffic, conversion, or a different goal.
 You can define your target audience based on gender, age, interests, and so on.
 Pricing depends on the size of your ad campaign, starting at $10 per 1000 views.

 Brand takeovers support GIFs or images that direct users to your landing page.
 Native ads are in-feed videos 9-15 seconds in length.
 They show up on the “For You” page and are skippable.
-Your third option is to do sponsored hashtag challenges.
+Your third option is sponsored hashtag challenges.
 They are quite efficient in creating user-generated content.
 You can work with influencers to gain momentum for your challenge.

 Lastly, you can promote your business through branded lenses.
 Similar to Snapchat, you can design a filter using your brand colors and other signature elements.
 Branded lenses stay active for ten days and appear in the “Hot” or “Trending” tab for the first few days.